pablebe/gensvs_eval/README.md

 This python-script was adapted from [4] and can be used to task-specifically finetune the vocoder-based BigVGAN for singing voice separation.
 ### Inference

-## 01_evaluation_and_correlation
+## 🧮 Evaluation and Correlation Analysis
-Contains the code to compute all objective evaluation metrics and all *.csv files of the evaluated objective audio quality metrics.
+01_evaluation_and_correlation contains the code to compute all objective evaluation metrics and all *.csv files of the evaluated objective audio quality metrics.

 Note: to compute ViSQOL metrics the ViSQOL API from <url>https://github.com/google/visqol</url> has to be installed locally.